AdaCore/training_material/courses/rust_essentials/glossary.md

 Example:
 - `x` in `fn f(x: i32)`

-Use **argument** for a value or expression supplied at a call site.
+Use **argument** for an expression supplied in a function, method, or closure call.

 Example:
 - `5` in `f(5)`